 And as for the songs, I like ‘em all and much as I like musicals, I find that there’s one or two clunkers except for this one and “Guys And Dolls” where I look forward to each and every number.
 Especially the show-stopping ‘Brotherhood of Man’ number near the end.
 It’s probably no coincidence that both musicals had songs written by the same man, Frank Loesser.

 By the time it’s all over, Finch has achieved his goal of rising to the top (and if I’ve counted right, it only took him six days…allegory anyone?) married Rosemary and even made friends with Bud Frump and the last scene of the movie shows that Finch has set his sights even higher.

-HOW TO SUCCEED IN BUSINESS WITHOUT REALLY TRYING probably looks clunky, old-fashioned and plodding to modern day audiences who insist on more razzle-dazzle and MTV style editing in their movies nowadays.
+HOW TO SUCCEED IN BUSINESS WITHOUT REALLY TRYING probably looks clunky, old-fashioned and plodding to modern day audiences who insist on more razzle-dazzle and music video style editing in their movies nowadays.
 But this was a musical that was made when they knew how to film one so that you could see that it was the actual person you paid to see singing and dancing actually doing it.
 It’s a movie musical that has nothing but charm, good songs, good performances and a lot of laughs.
 It demands no more from you that you sit back and let yourself be entertained.